Current and future missions:

 - You apply to BEWC in the usual way for specific missions (not using the database);

-- BEWC consults with FCO on financial resources available;
+- BEWC consults with FCDO on financial resources available;

 - BEWC advises ODIHR by email (not using the database) how many observers will be provided;